eliJaimes/AngularBootCampExercisePart4/NOTES.md

 - Get rid of the lorem ipsum text
 - Import ReactiveFormsModule on ResumeFormComponent, using the imports array
 - Define a resumeForm property and use FormGroup and FormControl classes to define the structure of the ResumeForm contact piece

+## Create a proper strong typing mechanism

+- Create some helper type that we can reuse ResumeFormComponent